 1959 CANADIAN CYSTIC FIBROSIS FOUNDATION FORMED

-Cystic Fibrosis Canada originated in the late 1950s, with an historic meeting of concerned and anxious parents at the Hospital for Sick Children in Toronto organised by Douglas and Donna Summerhayes (figure 33) following the diagnosis of their daughter Pamela.
+Cystic Fibrosis Canada originated in the late 1950s, with an historic meeting of concerned and anxious parents at the Hospital for Sick Children in Toronto organised by Douglas and Donna Summerhayes (fig. 34) following the diagnosis of their daughter Pamela.
 They attended the International Research Conference in Washington in 1959 where they met Dr Wynne Sharples, a socially and politically well-connected paediatrician who had two children with CF. She had led the formation of the National Cystic Fibrosis Research Foundation in the USA and offered the Summerhayes great support during the early years of the Canadian Foundation.
 Douglas Summerhayes became the first President, Donna the first secretary and Robert (Bob) Ivey the first treasurer.
 The Summerhayes produced the first newsletter at their kitchen tables – Candid Facts; it was printed on Bob Ivey’s press and mailed out at his expense.

 Candid Facts now reaches tens of thousands of people on Line (www.cystic fibrosis.ca) and through email.
 The Summerhayes were awarded the Order of Canada for their efforts in establishing what is now known as Cystic Fibrosis Canada.

 The months that followed these early meetings were hectic, but productive.
 By the early 1960s the original Board of Directors had drafted by-laws for the Foundation and its Chapters, and had moved to create a strong medical committee.
 At first they met with obstacles for obtaining federal status.
 But their persistence paid off, and on July 15, 1960, the Canadian Cystic Fibrosis Foundation was incorporated by Federal Letters Patent.